Sonic logo

 Pros

-Training & support score of 100 combined with 360 hours of initial training is well above typical, indicating the franchisor makes a strong investment in preparing new operators to run the business.
+Training & Support Score of 100 with 360 total initial training hours, both well above typical, indicating the franchisor invests heavily in preparing new operators.

 Cons

-Twelve outlet terminations and 68 reacquired locations are well above typical, indicating franchisee turnover that suggests some operators have exited the system earlier than expected.
+Elevated operator turnover signals - 12 outlet terminations and 68 reacquired locations, both well above typical - indicating past operators have exited the system more frequently than is common.

 Territory Protection